This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #KetchupWithFrenchs #CollectiveBias

 - rice or noodles for serving

-- In a small or medium sized bowl, mix together the vegetable stock, soy sauce, brown sugar, rice vinegar, cooking wine, French's ketchup, and sesame oil.
+- Whisk together the vegetable stock, soy sauce, rice wine vinegar, cooking wine, brown sugar, ketchup, and sesame oil.
 Set aside.

-- Serve by itself, or over rice or noodles.
+- Serve as is or over rice or noodles.
+Garnish with sesame seeds and/or sliced green onions, if desired.